alexose/synthwave/README.md

 ## Future research

-As noted, Synthwave is designed to be a simple demonstration of a specific carbon capture technique.
+Synthwave is designed to be a simple demonstration of a specific carbon capture technique.
 In order to achieve commercial viability, virtually all aspects of this technique will need to be improved.

-The foremost need is to improve the quality of our electrodes.
-This will likely involve more sophisticated coating techniques to avoid degredation and fouling, as well as better measurements, CV charts, etc.
+The main need is to improve the quality of our electrodes.
+This will likely involve better coating techniques to avoid degredation and fouling, as well as more accurate measurements, CV charts, etc.

-With improved electrodes, the next step would be to improve the overall throughput of the device to handle much more seawater.
+With improved electrodes, the next step would be to improve the throughput of the device to handle much more seawater.
 This could be achieved by increasing the size of the system, designing a more efficient cell (ideally a flow cell), or perhaps building multiple machines to work in parallel with one another.

 We hope that by publishing this work under the MIT license, future hackers and collaborators will share their learnings.
 It is only by the overwhelming success of carbon capture do we hope to maintain a livable climate.
 By investing your